mrichards01/ProjectsSite/_posts/2019-03-10-java_memory_model.md

 ## JVM Garbage Collector Settings

-As mentioned, the JVM has a number of different collectors which a developer is free to choose depending on the best fit the purposes of their application.
+As mentioned, the JVM has a number of different collectors which a developer is free to choose from depending on which best fits the purposes of their application.
 Before choosing any of these, you should thoroughly research your choice and any alternatives.
 If in doubt, always use the default:

 <ul>
 <li>